-Welcome to our collection of archived content published before 2018.
-If you have any issues finding specific content, please contact firstname.lastname@example.org.
+Welcome to our collection of archived content published before 2018, back to 2010.
+If you have any issues finding specific content or would like older content not currently posted here, please contact firstname.lastname@example.org.

 Publications from before 2018